 College Writing, a required class* for all 12th grade students, allows students to spend the first quarter of their senior year moving the college application process forward.
 During this class, students have access to a GRACE English teacher who helps with ideas and editing for college application and scholarship essays.
 After the first quarter, students are introduced to college-level writing projects and a variety of research-based writing required in college.
 On-going research is used to keep the course’s focus relevant and prepare all students appropriately for future educational experiences.
 For their last quarter, the seniors focus on skills required for the adult life including finance, business communication, thank you notes, and graduation protocol.

 * students with differentiated schedules are not guaranteed placement in College Writing

-The GRACE Academic Profile 2015-2016 is a document that is sent to colleges and universities with a student’s transcript to introduce the admissions department to our school.
+The 2016-2017 GRACE School Profile is a document that is sent to colleges and universities with a student’s transcript to introduce the admissions department to our school.
 It is updated each year.